Guide to a Stealthy - and Successful - Job Search

 Conducting a "stealthy" job search may feel dishonest.
-But, quitting one job before you have another one makes finding that new job much more difficult (see Don't Quit First for the reasons).
-Realistically, you don't have other options.
+But, quitting one job before you have another one makes finding that new job much more difficult for you (see Don't Quit First for the reasons).

-Unfortunately, it is not unusual to hear of someone being fired for job hunting, an attitude that pre-dates the Internet.
-What the Internet has done is make it easier for your current employer to discover your job search.
+It is not, unfortunately, unusual to hear of someone being fired for job hunting, an attitude that pre-dates the Internet.

 Not unnaturally, employers tend to view a job-seeking employee as "disloyal" and a threat to company secrets, customer lists, etc. So maintaining a low profile is the smart thing to do, even though it makes your job search a bit trickier.

 Following these steps will not only protect your job, they will protect your identity, too.

 1. Do your job search at home.

 You have no guarantee of privacy - even during your "personal time" - at work.
 Your employer may monitor your use of e-mail, your Web surfing habits, and even the voicemail messages left for you, assuming that you aren't an independent contractor using your own assets from your home.